November 22, 2020 | 4 minute read

 The Bath House space is ranged around a central lake and offers a staggering 50 different ways to get your relax on, including pools and tubs of varying sizes and temperatures, an underground sauna, a Turkish hammam, an ice cave and the adorable baby barrels, which are exactly what it says on the tin – babies in barrels!
 But the real showstopper is the famous hilltop pool, with a 360-degree view of lush Red Hill.

-If all that unwinding has made you peckish, Peninsula Hot Springs has you covered for breakfast, lunch, dinner or snacking.
-The Spa Dreaming Centre Café will prepare you a wholesome, nourishing meal guaranteed not to undo all that good work you’ve just done to improve mind, body and spirit.
 The Bath House Café and Amphitheatre Cafe also remove temptation in favour of light, healthy options, which happily include gourmet pizza.
 You’re welcome to take your noms over to the picnic area, or even bring your own.